Trauma and Addiction Recovery

 We at The Lighthouse Recovery Institute understand that substance dependency cannot and will not be adequately treated unless all underlying causes are uncovered, addressed, and treated on a deeply thorough and highly individualized basis.
 Our hand-selected staff is full of medical and psychiatric professionals, all of whom have received extensive training in the field of trauma and addiction, and some who specialize exclusively in treating individuals who suffer from PTSD (or a number of other trauma-related disorders) in addition to substance dependency.

-Our gender-specific treatment environment is conducive to trauma therapy, and we dedicate a large portion of our overall treatment curriculum to working through trauma of all kinds.
+Our comprehensive treatment environment is conducive to trauma therapy, and we dedicate a large portion of our overall treatment curriculum to working through trauma of all kinds.
 Overcoming damaging experiences may seem impossible, especially to those who have unwittingly been exacerbating their state of mental and emotional devastation by engaging in ritualistic drug or alcohol use.
 Put an end to the vicious cycle, and heal thoroughly, authentically, and permanently – from the inside out.